 Best Graphics Cards For Gaming in 2017

-To put it in simple words, your graphics card is undoubtedly the most crucial component of your gaming rig.
-Unfortunately, most new gamers overlook this aspect and end up barely pushing 30 fps, which results in poor gameplay experience.
+To put it in simply, this is the most crucial component of your gaming setup.
+Unfortunately, most new gamers overlook this aspect, and end up barely pushing 30 fps, which translates into a poor gameplay experience.

 - 1. MSI GAMING GTX 960 4GB OC Graphics Card

 - 2. EVGA GeForce GTX 1080 Founders Edition 8GB GDDR5X, Gaming Graphics Card

 - 3. XFX RADEON 4GB DDR5 1220MHz RX 460 HDMI DVI GPU

 - 4. ZOTAC GeForce GTX 1050, 2GB GDDR5 DisplayPort Gaming Graphics Card

 - 5. Sapphire Radeon FLEX R7 250X 1GB GDDR5 Graphics Card

 - 6. ZOTAC GeForce GTX 1060 Mini ZT-P10600A-10L 6GB Super Compact Gaming GPU